MicrosoftDocs/microsoft-style-guide/styleguide/word-choice/use-technical-terms-carefully.md

   - Industry research organizations, such as Forrester Research and Gartner.

-  - Domain books, such as the *[PMI Lexicon of Project Management Terms](http://www.pmi.org/PMBOK-Guide-and-Standards/PMI-lexicon.aspx)* or the [FDIC List of Abbreviations and Glossary of Terms](http://www.fdic.gov/bank/historical/managing/history3-B.pdf).
+  - Domain books, such as the *[PMI Lexicon of Project Management Terms](http://www.pmi.org/PMBOK-Guide-and-Standards/PMI-lexicon.aspx)* or the [FDIC List of Abbreviations and Glossary of Terms (Appendix B)](https://www.fdic.gov/bank/historical/managing/documents/history-consolidated.pdf).

 ## Don’t create a new term if one already exists